From the playing field to the classroom

-Concussion is a brain injury and it occurs to youths in all sports and recreational programs.
-The Sports Concussion Tool Kit provides athletic trainers and coaches with a comprehensive concussion program.
-It includes 1 poster, 2 manuals, 1 DVD and 30 tip cards on concussion in school sports.
-Specifically designed for middle and high schools as well as community recreation programs, it has been developed by national experts in concussion assessment and management.
-Because concussions can have physical, cognitive and emotional consequences that extend beyond the playing field, the Sports Concussion Tool Kit is a full educational package that covers:
+We are excited to have recently introduced The Sports Concussion Tool Kit, providing athletic trainers and coaches with a comprehensive concussion program.
+It is specifically designed for middle and high schools as well as community recreation programs.
+Because concussions can have physical, cognitive and emotional consequences that extend beyond the playing field, the Sports Concussion Tool Kit is a full educational package.
+It’s chock full of important life-saving information.